Are you paying attention to the smallest details of your brand?

-I met a client at Caribou Coffee last week to review some logo comps.
-If you’ve never been to one, Caribou is like Starbucks’ rural, woodsy cousin.
-Anyway, I picked up my coffee and grabbed a couple of napkins to wipe off the table.
+A few years ago, I met a client at Caribou Coffee to present some logo designs.
+(If you’ve never been to one, Caribou is like Starbucks’ rural, woodsy cousin.)
+So anyway, I picked up my coffee and grabbed a couple of napkins to wipe off the table.

 “Yet another thing to stay awake for: Write a really, really short novel.” followed by their tag line, “Life is short.
 Stay awake for it.”

 It’s just a napkin.
 Two-color printed on one side.
 Nothing fancy.

 But the clever message speaks to a core group of coffeehouse-goers: the artists who camp out for hours, sipping coffee while working on their masterpieces.